samwisekind/portfolio/README.md

 1. Clone the repository
 2. Ensure you are using Node version >= 11 (`nvm install 11` / `nvm use 11`)
 3. Install Node modules (`npm i`)
-4. Either in the process or in a `.env` file in the root of the repository pass in the following environment variables:
+4. Either in the process or in a `.env` file in the root of the repository, pass in the following environment variables:

 | Key | Description | Required |
 | --- | --- | --- |